kevgo/kevgo/README.md

-## Greetings! 👋
+## Kevgo's open-source applications

-Here are some open-source tools I created to automate boring and repetitive activities around software development.
+Hi! 👋 Here are some open-source tools I created to automate boring and repetitive activities around software development.
 I hope you find some of them useful! 🙏

 - [Git Town](https://github.com/git-town/git-town) synchronizes and manages Git branches, which reduces merge conflicts.